PhantasarProductions/StarStory/Docs/Trouble.md

 This is the only Mac specific issue I can help with, as this is a very general issue with free applications on Mac in general.
 Technical items I cannot help with, and you'll have to bother the makers of the Mac port about that, I'm afraid.

+## I see my Max HP go down over time

+That is not a bug.
+This only happens if a character is under the influence of a HP buff, which temporarily raises the maximum of you HP.
+This will gradually go back to its official unbuffed value.
+Once that value is reached the going down will stop.
+The reason I note it here, is because this may appear a bit frightening when you see this happening without any explanation.